cloud-design-dev/IBM-Cloud-VPC-Bastion-Schematics/README.md

-# ibmcloud-vpc-schematics-learning
-Repo used to test IBM Cloud Schematics and IBM Cloud VPC resources in module form
+# Deploy an IBM Cloud VPC Bastion host using Schematics

- - **Zone 1**  - In this module we will deploy a Bastion host in an IBM Cloud VPC along with some private instances, a Public load balancer, and security groups.
+In this example we will deploy a Bastion host in an IBM Cloud VPC along with some private instances, a private load balancer, and security groups to restrict traffic.
- - **Zone 2** - In this module we'll deploty a private network load balancer to front a consul cluster.
- - **Zone 2**

 ### Zone 1: Deploy a VPC Bastion Host using Schematics
 ![Zone 1 Diagram][1]